paulfloyd/freebsd_valgrind/FREEBSD_REGTEST.md

 Most of these are signal issues.

 nocwd and scripts/bug231357 - fail to unlink gdb pipes
-rlimit_nofile - problem with setting errno
-procfs-non-linux - not applicable and needs to be disabled
 ioctl_moans - currently only have generic IOR/IOW handling.
 Plain IO moans.

 ## Tests in memcheck